HerreraManuel/Group1/README.md

     repository from GitHub's database and it's necessary the system is connected to the internet for application to function.

-    The application will contstrained by GitHubs database and may be forced to queue incoming request.
+    The application will be contstrained by GitHubs database and may be forced to queue incoming request.
 It will either timeout and if repository is large, it will increase the time to retreive data.
 ##### 2.5 Assumptions and Dependencies